 Use the Standard OMB-approved Project Abstract Summary Form 2.0 that is included in the workspace application package.
 Do not upload the abstract as an attachment.

-For information required in the Project Abstract Summary Form, see Section 5.1.ix of HRSA's SF-424 Two-Tier Application Guide.
+Please use the guidance below.
+It is most current and differs slightly from that in Section 5.1.ix of HRSA's SF-424 Two-Tier Application Guide.